Lee Jae-yeong: Personal life

-The sisters were both suspended indefinitely by their club after being anonymously accused of bullying online.
+they have been banned from participating in the national team indefinitely as well as permanent expulsion so that they cannot be listed on the list as a volleyball coaches even after retirement.

 They have however claimed that many of the bullying accusations made towards them were false, and plan on taking legal action against the anonymous author of the online post.